 Conventional range: 90-200

 Optimal range: 150-200

 Simply looking at total cholesterol is inadequate.
-We must take into account your lipid particle size, LDL, HDL, lipoprotein a, and other markers.
-A comprehensive cholesterol test that will include these markers, such as particle size, etc is the VAP test.
+We must take into account your lipid particle size in addition to the standard lipid panel (cholesterol, HDL, LDL, etc).
+A comprehensive cholesterol test that will include these markers, such as particle size, is the NMR test.
 For more comprehensive info on cholesterol, see this post.

 5. Blood sugar

 Like cholesterol, there is also a happy medium with blood sugar.
 Elevated blood sugar can cause a whole host of symptoms/conditions- weight loss resistance, obesity, diabetes, heart disease.
 Low blood sugar, or hypoglycemia, can also be problematic, causing irritability, anxiety, palpitations, fatigue, headache and hunger.

 Conventional range: 65-99

 This is an average of blood sugar control over 3 months.